YetAnotherSwedishDev/Gogile/GogileOverview.md

 Everyone backtracks 5 strokes and tries to get back on track.
 The tasks originally planned stay in the backlog, to be completed when the group arrives there.
 (Spoiler: they will never get there and the tasks will exist in the backlog for the rest of the project).

-After 25 putts the goal is in the hole and the group starts planning the tasks for the next hole, that needs to be started ASAP.
+After 25 putts the ball is in the hole and the group starts planning the tasks for the next hole, that needs to be started ASAP.

 ### The Gogile Approach